cavitkeskin/CodeTest/README.md

 	it deletes book which id is given.

-## Summary
+## To Do

-APi read token from cookies.
+- APi read token from cookies.
 Token should be given on every request for 3rd party application such as mobile apps.
 It is not supported right now.